 Get to know Sister Joan

 In 2014 the Joan Chittister Lecture Series was inaugurated at Mercyhurst University, Erie, PA, in conjunction with the dedication of the The Helen Boyle Memorial Archive in Honor of Joan D. Chittister.
-In 2015 Sister Joan was "In Conversation" with Maria Shriver, and in 2017 with Cokie Roberts for the lecture series.
+Her “In Conversation” series has included sessions with journalists Maria Shriver (2015) and Cokie Roberts (2017), and former President of Ireland Mary McAleese (2022).

 Sister Joan’s archive is a collaborative effort of Pennsylvania State University, Mercyhurst University and Mount Saint Benedict Monastery.
 “This three-way partnership that we share with Mercyhurst and Penn State is a unique way to present and share Joan’s achievements with a broad audience,” explained Sister Anne Wambach, then prioress of the Benedictine Sisters of Erie at the 2014 dedication.
 “Nothing could please us more than to bring this dream to fruition and to celebrate the giftedness of a woman we call sister ─ a woman who embodies a vision of peace and justice that inspires and challenges all of us to do the same."

 The Eberly Family Special Collections Library at Penn State is the chief repository of Sister Joan's material.
 A formal dedication of the Joan Chittister archives was held at Penn State, October 14-15, 2015.